 Professional work outside of school is not discouraged as long as it does not interfere with participation in the regular theatre classes.
-Students are allowed 5 days per semester for professional work.
 Please check the school policy in the LACHSA Handbook for complete details on "Professional Obligations" and the amount of time allowed.